Big Tech AI Risks: How Admiral Nelson Exploited Napoleon’s Biggest Weaknesses

 Collingwood was a tough, resourceful individual who rose from humble, rough conditions to achieve the highest awards and greatness despite his modest background.
 He was much more modest than an attention-seeking Nelson, preferring to focus on smooth operations and combat discipline rather than seeking fame or fortunes.
 He was even criticized for not being more aggressive about hunting foreign treasure and bounty in combat.
 His steady, reliable command did not seek the spotlight given he felt success was best measured as victory in combat—hence why his amazing historic contributions, though significant, are often unknown.

-So who will historians look back upon and discuss as the Collingwood of Big Tech AI?
+So who will historians look back upon and discuss as the Collingwood of our day, the quiet hero who routed the Napoleon(s) of Big Tech AI?

 Leave a Reply